gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 Configuration
 *************

-To use the audio module library, enable the :kconfig:option:`AUDIO_MODULE` Kconfig option  to ``y`` in the project configuration file :file:`prj.conf`.
+To use the audio module library, set the following Kconfig options to ``y`` in the project configuration file :file:`prj.conf`:

-Usage
-*****

-The steps to creating an audio module ar as follows:
+* :kconfig:option:`CONFIG_AUDIO_MODULE`
+* :kconfig:option:`CONFIG_DATA_FIFO`

+Application integration
+***********************

+To create your own audio module for an LE Audio application, complete the following steps:

 #.
-Write the mandatory functions required by the function table API.
+Write the mandatory functions required by the function table API in `Implementation`_.
 #.
-Write any optional functions listed in the function table that are also required.
+Write any optional functions.
 #.
 Assign the function table to an instance of an audio module.
 #.
 Build with the audio module API and link together with the application.

-The audio application should then open the module, configure it and connect it to other module(s) or the application.
+The audio application opens the module, configures it and connects it to other modules or the application.
-It may then be started and data sent to it and the data retrieved from the it and/or a later module or output via an audio peripheral module.
+The module can then be started and you can send data to it and get the data from it.
+You can also integrate a different module or output using an audio peripheral module.

-The following figure illustrate a simple decoding stream where the decoded audio is sent to an I2S output and returned to the application.
+The following figure demonstrates a simple decoding stream where the decoded audio is sent to an I2S output and returned to the application:

 .. figure:: images/audio_module_example.svg
    :alt: Audio module stream example

-Samples using the library
-*************************

-The following |NCS| test application uses this library:

-:ref:`tests/subsys/audio_module`

 Dependencies
 ************

-The audio module depends upon the data_fifo.
-To enable the library, set the :kconfig:option:`CONFIG_DATA_FIFO` Kconfig option to ``y`` in the project configuration file :file:`prj.conf`.
+This library uses the following |NCS| library:

+* :ref:`lib_data_fifo`

 API documentation
 *****************